 Straining and yelping can indicate a prostate enlargement, which infections, cysts, or tumors can cause.
 Constipation and gastrointestinal issues can also be a sign of cysts.
 If you notice a bloody discharge or a lack of appetite, it might be prostatitis or prostate cancer.
 Fever and abdominal pain can also indicate an infection or cysts.

 If your dog is experiencing any of these symptoms, it’s best to take them to the vet for proper diagnosis and treatment.

 Pain during and trouble urinating and defecation

-If you observe that your dog experiences pain when urinating or defecating, then it might be a case of prostatitis or inflammation.
-Although other conditions could trigger it (a tumor, for instance), most of the time it is the result of an infection.
+If your dog experiences pain when urinating or defecating, it might be a case of prostatitis or inflammation.
+Although other conditions could trigger it (a tumor, for instance), it usually results from an infection.

 Ribbon Shaped Stools

-Because the enlargement of the prostate will push up on the rectum, your dog might defecate ribbon-shaped stools, and therefore, they are a strong indicator that something abnormal is happening.
+Because the enlargement of the prostate will push up on the rectum, your dog might defecate ribbon-shaped stools; therefore, they are a strong indicator that something abnormal is happening.

 Yelping and straining